alexandertrefz/essence/packages/website/optimisations.md

 What is folded is Integer and Rational arithmetic (`add`, `subtract`, `multiply`, `negate`, `absolute`), the comparison and equality family for both, String concatenation (`append`, `prepend`), and an interpolation hole whose value is a literal and whose witness names a standard library `toString`.
+A written receiver proves what it can about itself, so `60::multiply(with 60)` is `NonZeroInteger`'s product rather than `Integer`'s by the time this reads it — that rung folds too, on the same two-written-Integers guard `lower-scalar-operations` reads it by.
 Where every hole of an interpolated String folds, the whole String becomes a literal — and `pool-constants` then declares it once.